Custom Dictionaries Translation Services Word Databases

 Alphadictionary.com

 Meaning: Happy Hanukkah!The season of Hanukkah is the Jewish Festival of Lights.
-It celebrates the victory of the Maccabees over the Syrians, who had captured Jerusalem, and the rededication of the second Temple of Jerusalem (164 BC).
-The Syrians had defiled the Temple and left only one bottle of holy oil.
-That oil, however, miraculously lasted for 8 days.
-So, Hanukkah is celebrated for eight days by lighting one candle in the menorah (pictured on the left) each evening.
+It celebrates the victory of the Maccabees over the Seleucid Greeks of Syria, who had captured Jerusalem, and the rededication of the second Temple of Jerusalem (164 BC).
+The Syrian Greeks had defiled the Temple and left only one bottle of holy oil.
+That oil, however, miraculously lasted for eight days.
+So, Hanukkah is celebrated for eight days by lighting one candle in the menorah (a nine-branched candelabrum) each evening.

 Word History: Today's very Good Word is the English rendition of Hebrew khanukkah "consecration" from hanakh "he trained, dedicated".
-This verb comes from the noun hekh "palate", which gave the verb the original meaning of "he rubbed the palate of a child with chewed dates", something that was done long ago during the instruction of children to remind them how sweet learning is.
-The past participle, hanoch "dedicated" was also used as a name, Hanoch, which the Greeks and Romans interpreted as Enoch.
+This verb comes from the noun hekh "palate", which gave the verb the original meaning of "he rubbed the palate of a child with chewed dates", something that was done long ago during the instruction of children.
+The past participle, hanoch "dedicated", was also used as a name, Hanoch, which the Greeks and Romans interpreted as Enoch.
+(We hope all our Jewish friends are enjoying the happiest of Hanukkah seasons, especially those in Israel, where we hope the Festival of the Lights illuminates a brighter and more peaceful future.)

 Dr. Goodword, alphaDictionary.com